 Independent industry experts have confirm that these long-sought though relatively modest reforms generated tens of billions of dollars in new foreign investment in the U.S. There are already very encouraging signs.
 Foreign capital investment into Charlotte, NC for 2016 was up 29.8%.
 Markets such as Nashville and Memphis also had increases of 20.8% and 13.4% respectively according to a 2016 study by Newmark Grubb Knight Frank Research.
 A similar 2016 survey taken among AFIRE members revealed that most of this new foreign investment went into U.S. industrial properties and multifamily sectors, followed by commercial office buildings.

-Importantly, the $1.3 trillion Consolidated Appropriations Act of 2018 (“Omnibus Bill”, enacted in March,) contained several favorable FIRPTA clarifications from the Tax Technical Corrections Act of 2016 (H.R.
-6439) that IAC and our partners advocated to help resolve ambiguities to the reforms included in the PATH Act reforms; most importantly exemption definitions for qualified foreign pension funds (QFPFs).
+IAC also provided key support to commission an economic impact analysis conducted by UC-Berkeley Economics Professor Ken Rosen which estimated that full FIRPTA repeal would generate an initial increase in international investment in commercial real estate and infrastructure of between $65 billion and $125 billion and creation of 280K+ jobs.
+Additionally, the $1.3 trillion Consolidated Appropriations Act of 2018 (“Omnibus Bill”), enacted in early 2018 contained several very favorable FIRPTA clarifications from the Tax Technical Corrections Act of 2016 (H.R.
+6439) to resolve ambiguities to the PATH Act reforms most notably the exemption definitions for qualified foreign pension funds (QFPFs).